Facilitator-Cards/facilitator-cards/content/the-secret-to-participation.md

 ### Things that made the meeting more interactive

-What did we think made this session more interactive
+The responses to: what did we think made this session more interactive?

 * Your spirit is the GO from the start
 * Brought humor/levity to the conversation.